-Mixing a practical and theoretical approach, this class will introduce students to the theories, concepts, and practices that compose the field of translation studies.
-It will provide an overview of the history of translation studies and will outline some of the discipline's theoretical concepts and perspectives.
-In a more practical sense, we will consider some of the major processes of translation, experimenting with and comparing and contrasting different approaches and methodologies.
-We will discuss how translation can adapt to a wide variety of texts and contexts-from poetry, fiction and journalism to legal and business documents; from subtitles and multimedia translation to simultaneous interpretation-and will address the benefits and challenges of automatic and machinebased translation technologies.
+Mixing a practical and theoretical approach, this course will introduce students to the theories, concepts, and practices that compose the field of translation studies.
+It will provide an overview of the history and development of translation studies and will outline some of the field's theoretical concepts and perspectives.
+Alongside this, we will experiment with, compare, and analyse different approaches and methodologies of translation.
+We will discuss how translation can adapt to a wide variety of texts and contexts-from poetry and songs to prose, legal and business documents; from multimedia translation to simultaneous interpretation and will assess the benefits and challenges of automatic, corpus-based and machine translation technologies.

-LCE2/15a: CREATIVE WRITING SEMINAR
+LCE2/15a: CREATIVE WRITING SEMINAR Spring Semester